-Modern day commercial buildings, hospitals and schools across the UK use buildings controls technology in order to increase operational and energy efficiency.
+Modern day commercial buildings, hospitals and schools across the UK use buildings controls technology or building management systems in order to increase operational and energy efficiency.

 Whether you want to protect the valuable artifacts in a museum or art gallery, or form part of a logic control system for HVAC panels on an oil rig, ABLE can provide the correct solution.

 What is a BMS?

 A Building Management System (BMS), otherwise known as a Building Automation System (BAS), is a computer-based control system installed in buildings that controls and monitors the building’s mechanical and electrical equipment such as ventilation, lighting, humidity, temperature, power systems, fire systems, security devices, IOT sensors, energy and gas meters.
 A BMS consists of software and hardware; the software program, usually configured in a hierarchical manner, can be proprietary, using such protocols as C-Bus, Profibus, and so on.
 The purpose of the BMS is to make a buildings comfortable, functional, efficient and safe.